security-notes/infobyte-faraday-wiki/Start-up-Configuration-(Faraday-Server).md

 # Restore the Couchdb user administrator

-It is possible to restore the database´s users using the following script:
+It is possible to restore the database's users using the following script:

 `/faraday# ./reset_admin_couchdb.sh`